Name of the foundation

 The members of the board do not receive remuneration for their activities.

 Strengthening and supporting wildlife rangers and their managers in protected areas worldwide, to protect local biodiversity.
 We do this by making available high quality training for rangers, both via a personal e-learning environment as well as by additional on-site training.

 The board meets several times a year.
 The board member in charge of the secretariat, compiles a report.
 During the meetings spending decisions are taken only in accordance with the objectives and these decisions are usually nominated by the president and the treasurer of the board.
 The decision to allocate financial means to projects for training rangers in developing countries are prepared by a committee consisting of at least two board members.
 This may include, where applicable, discussions with applicants and any other stakeholders.

 The daily management of the funds of the foundation shall be the responsibility of the treasurer.
 Pursuant to the Articles of Association, no (legal) person has a decisive say within the Foundation.
 Thus no (legal) person can possess the assets of the Foundation as if it were equity.

 Each year, a financial report is compiled by an accountant.
 The Board shall adopt the financial statements in the subsequent meeting.

-Campus Ranger Foundation is non-profit and revenue will benefit at all to the foundation and in accordance with its objective.
+Campus Ranger Foundation is a non-profit and revenue will be used by the foundation in accordance with its objective.

 The Board takes great care to ensure that expenditures are made only in accordance with the statutory corporate purpose and the available funds.